DBS and Occupational Health Check Guidance

 Your certificate will be posted to the address you included on your application.

 There is no requirement to notify the University, your result is automatically available and actioned by the DBS Team.
+The only exception is if your DBS is returned with a criminal entry and you will be asked to send it to the Suitability team.

 For FEHW Initial Teacher Training applicants only: A UK overseas and residency check will need to be completed on the course application.
 This check will require you to disclose any occasions you have worked or resided outside of the UK.
 You will be asked to provide overseas police check(s) from each country you have declared to reside or work in.
 You will not be able to proceed to enrolment without these checks being cleared.